-There are four types of bathroom heating available to help warm up cold bathrooms.
+There are three main types of bathroom heating available to help warm up cold bathrooms.
 These are:

-Some of these heaters may only be suitable depending on the size, shape, style and usage of your bathroom.
+Some of these heating types may only be suitable depending on the size, shape, style, and usage of your bathroom.

 Does the size of the bathroom matter?

 For a larger bathroom, you will need to consider how effective the heater will be across the entire space.
 For instance, ask yourself or a plumber whether a heater’s output will cover the whole bathroom.
-This is important, not just for warmth, but combatting potential damp.
+This is important, not just for warmth, but to combat potential damp.

 The four zones are: